IAC (IAC)

 The latest quarterly earnings matters, sure, but we actually think longer-term fundamentals and valuation matter more.
 Investors should consider all these pieces before deciding whether or not to invest in IAC.

-We cheer for all companies making their customers lives easier, but in the case of IAC, we’ll be cheering from the sidelines.
-To kick things off, its revenue growth was weak over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
-And while its expanding adjusted operating margin shows the business has become more efficient, the downside is its relatively low ROIC suggests management has struggled to find compelling investment opportunities.
+IAC doesn’t pass our quality test.
+For starters, its revenue growth was weak over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
+And while its projected EPS for the next year implies the company’s fundamentals will improve, the downside is its relatively low ROIC suggests management has struggled to find compelling investment opportunities.
 On top of that, its declining EPS over the last five years makes it a less attractive asset to the public markets.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.